A. Investigation of Complaints.

 (c) Issue a cease and desist order;

-(ii) Consider the matter as a basis for summary suspension under State Government Article, §10-226(c)(2), Annotated Code of Maryland;
+(ii) Consider the matter as a basis for summary suspension if the Board finds that the matter imperatively requires emergency action under State Government Article, §10-226(c)(2), Annotated Code of Maryland;

 (iii) Initially deny licensure or reinstatement of a license; or